MikaelTornwall/analytica/documentation/architecture.md

 ![package structure](https://github.com/MikaelTornwall/ot-harjoitustyo/blob/master/documentation/images/packagestructure.png?raw=true)

-Top layer is the graphical user interface that is built with JavaFX components.
-Middle-layer consists of domain classes Account and Event that are the application entities and Statistics and Regression that provide methods for calculations, and of service classes that handle the application logic.
-Top and middle layers use the bottom layer dao, that is responsible for saving and retrieving information to and from the database.
+The top layer is the graphical user interface that is built with JavaFX components.
+The middle-layer consists of domain classes Account and Event that are the application entities and Statistics and Regression that provide methods for calculations, and of service classes that handle the application logic.
+The top and middle layers use the bottom layer dao, that is responsible for saving and retrieving information to and from the database.

 ## User interface